highcharts/highcharts-angular/README.md

 ```

-## Demo
+## Demo app

-Download the contante of this github repository.
+Download the content of this github repository.

 In system console, in main repo folder run: